-- 1. All work outlined in the Excavation Work Plan is to be performed during the excavation of the foundation and will be conducted in accordance with a Village approved work scope unless otherwise stated.
+- All work outlined in the Excavation Work Plan is to be performed during the excavation of the foundation and will be conducted in accordance with a Village approved work scope unless otherwise stated.
 A Project Site-Specific Health and Safety Plan (HASP), the Earthwork contractor's HASP, OSHA HAZWOPER training certifications and documentation, a Quality Assurance Project Plan (QAPP) and a Community Air Monitoring Plan (CAMP) will be implemented during this work as required (i.e.: if contaminated soil is encountered). - 2.
-Any asbestos, lead paint, or PCBs encountered will require abatement. - 3.
+Any asbestos, lead paint, or PCBs encountered shall require abatement in accordance with all applicable laws and regulations. - 3.
 Should dewatering be necessary, pumped groundwater will be treated prior to being discharged or collected and properly disposed of. - 4.
 A SSDS and/or vapor barrier will be installed under the concrete slab of the building.

-The Zoning Board of Appeals finds that the Proposed Action's potential impacts to hazardous materials and public health will be minimized and mitigated through implementation of the Excavation Work Plan; abatement of asbestos, lead paint, and PCBs; proper treatment and handling of any pumped groundwater; and incorporation of the SSDS and/or vapor barrier.
+The Zoning Board of Appeals finds that the Proposed Action's potential impacts to hazardous materials and public health will be minimized through implementation of the Excavation Work Plan; abatement of asbestos, lead paint, and PCBs; proper treatment and handling of any pumped groundwater; and incorporation of the SSDS and/or vapor barrier in accordance with all applicable laws and regulations.